• Termites cause more than $5 billion in damage to U.S. homes each year.

 The King assists the queen in creating and attending to the colony during its initial formation.
 He will continue to mate throughout his life to help increase the colony size

 The Queen termite creates the colony by laying eggs and tending to the colony until enough workers and nymphs are produced to care for the colony.
 She can live for more than ten years and produce hundreds of eggs each year.
-Colonies can each several million termites with the help of secondary queens who also produce eggs.
+Colonies can produce several million termites with the help of secondary queens who also produce eggs.